-- Reported presence of services or opportunities is indicative of respondents' perception and does not necessarily reflect availability. - 6.
-In addition, 2% of arriving HHs and 11% of departing HHs reported that their travel was motivated by pull factors only, with no specific push factors driving them from their previous location. - 7.
+- 5. Reported presence of services or opportunities is indicative of respondents' perception and does not necessarily reflect availability. - 6.
+In addition, 5% of arriving HHs and 17% of departing HHs reported that their travel was motivated by pull factors only, with no specific push factors driving them from their previous location - 7.
 Respondents could select multiple answers. - 8.
-Besides lack of job opportunities, 4% of the arriving HHs reported lack of education and lack of health services as a push factor. - 9.
-In addition, 4% of the arriving HHs reported presence of education services as a pull factor. - Percentages are rounded to the nearest integer, so responses may not add up to 100% exactly.
+In addition, pregnant and elderly HH members were each reported by 2% of arriving HHs - ‡.
+Percentages are rounded to the nearest integer, so responses may not add up to 100% exactly.